mozilla-services/merino-py/docs/ops.md

     Defaults to 0.2.

 #### Weather Provider
-- Accuweather - Providers weather suggestions & forecasts from Accuweather.
+- AccuWeather - Provides weather suggestions & forecasts.
   - `enabled_by_default` (`MERINO_PROVIDERS__WEATHER__ENABLED_BY_DEFAULT`) - Whether
     or not this provider is enabled by default.
   - `score` (`MERINO_PROVIDERS__WEATHER__SCORE`) - The ranking score for this provider